What to Expect

 Are you looking for a church?
 Planning to visit St. Paul Lutheran in Sevierville?
 We hope that the following information will answer any of your questions and address some of your concerns.
 Please feel free to contact us if you need more information.
 Contact information is on our "Home" page or under the "About Us" menu above..

-Many people wear dress clothes, while some, including most visitors to our area, dress casually.
-Wednesday services tend to be more casual than Sunday services.
-Regardless, we encourage you to wear clothes that are sensible and comfortable, but modest.
+Many people wear dress clothes, while some, including most guest to our area, dress casually.
+Wednesday services tend to be more casual than Saturday & Sunday services.
+Regardless, we encourage you to wear clothes that are sensible and comfortable, and modest.
 Whether you wear a tuxedo or jeans, you are welcome.

-We will not point you out as a guest, or make you stand up as a part of the service, but we will try and greet you as you arrive and we will encourage you to fill out and turn in a visitor's card located in the pew rack where you are seated.
+We will not point you out as a guest, or make you stand up as a part of the service and introduce yourself, but we will try and greet you as you arrive and we will encourage you to fill out and turn in a Guest card located in the pew rack where you are seated.

 Children are always welcome.
 We want families to worship together.
 Children's "activity bulletins" are available from an usher upon arrival.
 On most Sundays, children of all ages are invited to come forward to listen to a brief children's "sermon", but this is optional.
 If you need to take your child out of the sanctuary during the service, you can still listen to the service on the speakers in the narthex or in the nursery.
 Our nursery is not staffed, so you will need to remain with your child.

 Each service lasts about an hour, more or less.
-Wednesday services are usually less than an hour.
+Wednesday services are usually around 30 minutnes.